 The lesions may briefly bleed on trauma but otherwise do not cause any symptoms or complications.

 How is a spider telangiectasis diagnosed?

 A spider telangiectasis is diagnosed by its typical appearance.
-Compression on the central arteriole results in disappearance of the radial capillaries, which rapidly refill on relieving the compression.
-This is best seen through a transparent object such as a glass slide or the lens of a contact dermatoscope.
+Compression of the central arteriole results in the disappearance of the radial capillaries, which rapidly refill when the compression is relieved.
+This is best seen through a transparent object, such as a glass slide or the lens of a contact dermatoscope.

-What is the differential diagnosis of spider telangiectasis?
+What is the differential diagnosis for a spider telangiectasis?

-Spider telangiectasis is distinct from "spider veins", which are blue-coloured dilated venules (venulectasia) arising on thighs and lower legs and often associated with varicose veins.
+Spider telangiectases are distinct from 'spider veins', which are blue-coloured dilated venules arising on the thighs and lower legs and often associated with varicose veins.

-Spider telangiectasis is harmless and does not require treatment.
-A lesion that is unsightly can be removed by destroying the feeding central arteriole, but may result in a small scar.
-Methods include:
+A spider telangiectasis is harmless and does not require treatment.
+A lesion that is unsightly can be removed by destroying the feeding central arteriole, but this may result in a small scar.
+Treatments to remove spider telangiectasis include:

 Surgical excision is rarely necessary and inevitably leaves a scar.

 Spider telangiectases can persist or disappear.
-In women, oestrogen-induced telangiectases often disappear within 6 months after having a baby or on stopping the combined contraceptive pill.
-They can reappear after initially successful treatment.
+In women, oestrogen-induced telangiectases often disappear within 6 months after having a baby or of stopping the combined contraceptive pill.
+They can also reappear after initially successful treatment.